 They just give you access to a platform and leave you to do everything yourself.

-We will tailor our service to optimise your position and execute your trades to your best advantage.
+We will help optimise your position and execute your trades to your best advantage.

 Who are we?